kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 > The way to make better caches is to have more metadata."<br />
 > — Mikhail Novikov

-While this talk presented the idea of adding more metadata _on top_ of the existing schema with directives as additional annotations, I felt that the existing dynamic GraphQL clients of the time didn't even use that information efficiently.
+While this talk presented the idea of adding more metadata _on top_ of existing GraphQL schemas with directives as additional annotations, I felt that the existing dynamic GraphQL clients of the time didn't even use the usual metadata of a schema effectively.
 And one feature that can be implemented with more metadata from the schema are **partial results**.

-While retrieving data from the cache there are a lot of opportunities for cache misses, when the cache doesn't have enough data to fulfil a query only from its store.
-Thinking of the most basic app examples, having a list page go to a details page is pretty common, and furthermore, displaying (and hence querying) more data on the details page than for the list is also commonly found.
-But how can a GraphQL client deal with displaying the details page sooner?
-By displaying some of it, as best as it can.
+While retrieving data from the cache there are a lot of opportunities for cache misses, which happen when the cache doesn't have enough data to fulfil a query only from its store, and instead must send a request to the API.
+Thinking of the most basic app examples, having a list page that links to a details page is pretty common, and furthermore, displaying (and hence querying) more data on the details page than for the list's items is also commonly done.
+But how could a GraphQL client attempt to display a details page sooner without running into a cache miss immediately?
+By displaying some of it, as best as it can! 👷

-When a `schema` is passed to Graphcache, it receives metadata on which fields of a schema are optional.
-Given that a lot of GraphQL apps we're seeing now use TypeScript with type generation Graphcache then encounters a missing field in its cache, it does exactly what the `graphql` execution would on the server-side, it sets the field to `null` if it's optional or cascades the cache miss upwards until either the query itself is a cache miss still or it finds a nullable field.
+When a `schema` is passed to Graphcache, it receives metadata on which fields are marked as optional or required.
+When Graphcache encounters a missing field in its cache while it has a `schema`, it does exactly what the `graphql` execution would on the server-side, it sets the field to `null` if it's optional or cascades the cache miss upwards until it either finds a different nullable field on a parent entity, or the query itself becomes cache miss afterall.
+In other words, it attempts to give us only partial result and sends the API request for more data off in the background.
+Given that a lot of GraphQL apps we're seeing now use TypeScript with type generation, a lot of UIs are already being built to deal with nullable GraphQL data.

 <img
   src={require('./partial-results.png')}